VeryGoodOpenSource/dart_frog/CONTRIBUTING.md

 This is a mono repo, a repository that includes more than one individual project.
 In fact, the Dart Frog repository includes all the packages, example apps, CLIs, and IDE integration plugins that have a role in the Dart Frog developer experience.

-The contents of the repo are divided into the following repositories:
+The contents of the mono repo is divided into the following directories:

 - `tool/`: contains internal operation scripts
 - `assets/`: images to embed into READMEs